Favorite Plants of

 Species

-Leucophyllum langmaniae is a shrub native of Mexico, semi-evergreen, with gray-green leaves of velvety texture.
-Its shape is branched and compact, forming a rounded mass of up to 1 m high and wide.
+Leucophyllum langmaniae ‘Lynn’s Legacy’ is an evergreen shrub native to Mexico, with gray-green leaves of velvety texture.
+Its shape is branched and compact, forming a rounded mass of up to 5 feet high and wide.
 The flowers are lavender.
-They appear in the fall, and are even more abundant if drought or heat waves were important.
+They appear in the summer and fall, typically after a deep irrigation or late summer or early fall rain.

 Water Use